-We have a chance of another early morning birding session in the area, either returning to the higher slopes or to Oak forest, before slipping down to the Caspian Sea coastline for lunch.
-In the afternoon we visit a small area of marshland (unfortunately set aside for hunting) home to one of the few known breeding sites of the range-restricted Black-headed Penduline-tit that nests by the trackside, other species here include Moustached Warbler.
-Night in Sari.
+In the morning we visit a small area of marshland (unfortunately set aside for hunting) home to one of the few known breeding sites of the range-restricted Black-headed Penduline-tit that nests by the trackside, other species here include Moustached Warbler.

 We have a full day inside Touran Wildlife Refuge, primarily in search of Pleske’s Ground Jay but also a whole wealth of other species are possible.
 Macqueen’s Bustard still breeds here, Black-bellied, Crowned and Chestnut-bellied Sandgrouse, Bar-tailed Lark, Asian Desert Warbler, Pale Rockfinch, Mongolian Finch and Trumpeter Finch, while in the rocky outcrops Persian Wheatear, Streaked Scrub-warbler (reasonably distinct from birds seen earlier in the south), Grey-necked Bunting and Western and Eastern Rock Nuthatches hide.
 Mammals are scarce in the area, but we do have a reasonable chance of seeing Asian Wild Ass and Wild Goat.
 Although the reserve is most famous as the final refuge in Asia of Cheetah, the chances of seeing the species is next to nil!
 Night in Shahroud.